Chemical Reactors II (Option)

 5.5 ECTS; 3º Ano, 1º Semestre, 30,0 T + 30,0 P

 3.1.
-Key features of the DTR functions and its experimental determination.
-Impulse and step inputs.
+Main characteristics of the RTD function and its experimental determination.

 - Fogler, H. (1986).
 Elements of Chemical Reaction Engineering.
 New Jersey: Prentice-Hall